Sneha-Das1/brooklynstoopsale/README.md

 # brooklynstoopsale
 a website made for two people who want to do a fun and small garage sale at an event in Brooklyn, New York.
-It is a stoop sale
+It is a stoop sale.

+I made it with a team of three people for a Codex Hackathon project

 code to my parter's vercel app is here: